What makes me tick

 • I give and need physical touch from others.
 Holding hands or snuggling close with a friend at times gives me assurance.

-The kind of woman I want.
+The kind of partner I want.

 • One who is gentle and kind.